bcgsc/rAMPage/scripts/README.md

 # Scripts

 This directory holds all the scripts used in the rAMPage pipeline.
 Each of the scripts below are used in the Makefile.
-Optional helper scripts can be found in the `helpers` directory.
+Optional helper scripts can be found in the `helpers` directory. <!-- Differential expression analysis can also be conducted using the scripts located in `helpers/differential_expression/`. -->

 ### Quick Links